-In this paper, we propose a compact two-port MIMO antenna design for low LTE bands with low profile, no ground clearance and no extra switch.
-Based on the addition of shorted strips (Tstrips) along the longer sides of the flat chassis as the initial structure modification [13], [14], the profile was reduced to 4 mm by folding the strips.
-As can be expected, the folding slightly increased the resonant frequency and decreased the modal bandwidth of the strip-induced mode.
-In addition, the position of the shorting pin along each strip was moved away from the center position to decrease the resonant frequencies and increase the bandwidth potential.
-Finally, a slot was added to each of the two longer sides of the chassis, just below the strips, to enhance the bandwidth at the high frequency edge.
-Taking advantage of the four resonant modes that were optimized over the desired frequency range, two probe feeds were designed to replace the shorting pins to capacitively couple power into the relevant modes to achieve wideband performance for both ports and low ECC (below 0.15) over the entire operating band of 0.75-0.96 GHz.

-To enable multiple modes to be simultaneously excited by both ports but yet retaining orthogonality, the feed design ensures that the condition for orthogonality in [8] is retained over the entire band of interest.
+Specifically, based on the addition of shorted strips (T-strips) along the longer sides of the flat chassis in [13], [14], the profile was reduced by folding the strips.
+The folding slightly increased the resonant frequency and decreased the modal bandwidth of the strip-induced mode.
+In addition, the center position of the shorting pin along each strip was adjusted to decrease the resonant frequencies and increase the bandwidth potential.
+Then, a slot was added to each of the two longer sides of the chassis, just below the strips, to utilize an additional mode to enhance bandwidth at the higher frequency edge.
+Utilizing mainly those three resonant modes over the desired frequency range, two probe feeds were designed to replace the shorting pins to capacitively couple power into these modes to achieve wideband behavior for both ports and low ECC over the operating band.
+The feed design ensures that the condition for orthogonality is retained over the entire band of interest.
 In particular, the chosen feed location excites one mode with the same phase but the other mode in an out-of-phase fashion.
-To our knowledge, the proposed two-port antenna is the first low profile (4 mm), onground (i.e., no ground clearance) design that simultaneously facilitates low correlation (without decoupling structure), wide bandwidth and high total efficiency over the low LTE band.
+This feeding approach is simple and it does not require a complex feeding network or power divider as utilized in [25] for modal excitation.